Kchanghun/airbnb-clone/README.md

 2021-08-06  Zzz
-2021-08-07  done making Update profile and Update password 2021-08-08  add amenities and facilities and house rules and reviews in room_detail.html
+2021-08-07  done making Update profile and Update password 2021-08-08  add amenities and facilities and house rules and reviews in room_detail.html 2021-08-09  done making pages which can edit rooms